melezhik/swat/README.md

 ### Blank lines

 Blank lines found swat data files are ignored.
-You may use any of them juts to improve readability:
+You may use any of them just to improve readability:

     # check http header
     200 OK